AntonShapovalov/Open-Movie-DB/README.md

 # Open Movie Database
 ### _Deprecated: is going to be replaced with [Clean-Architecture](https://github.com/AntonShapovalov/Clean-Architecture)._

-Android application concept to search movie's info using [OMDB API](https://www.omdbapi.com) and save result to the local DB.
+Android application concept to search movie's info using [OMDB API](https://www.omdbapi.com) and save the result to the local DB.

 #### Screen structure

 Applicaion uses Single Activity approach and JetPack Navigation libraty.
 Each screen is a fragment with dedicated view model:

-1. Search screen - allows search movies by title and displays list of results.
+1. Search screen - searches movies by title and displays the list of results.
-2. Info screen - displays full movie's info.
+2. Info screen - displays the full movie's info.

 #### How to install